 The OnGuard Safety Collision system is like a 3 in 1 solution.
 It provides you with a collision warning, adaptive cruise control with active braking and collision mitigation.

-This helps alert you when a car gets too close by giving you warnings and alerts.
+This helps alert you when a vehicle gets too close by giving you warnings and alerts.
 You can be alerted through both visual and audible signals depending on your version of the safety system.
 These signals are displayed on your dash-mounted display.

 This feature makes sure that you always maintain a safe distance from vehicles around you.
 You may ask how so?